bretthannigan/eit-gi/README.md

 # eit-gi
-Software tool to compute the global inhomogeneity (GI) index of EIT data.
+Software tool to compute the global inhomogeneity (GI) index of EIT data captured from the Drager PulmoVista 500.